mihaigalos/miniboot/README.md

 - [length]                          : 2 bytes - amount of bytes for the application.
 - [application]                     : n bytes - actual payload of the application code.

-Miniboot computes a CRC32 checksum on the payload, excuding the header metadata and starting with the first byte of the application.
+Miniboot computes a CRC32 checksum on the payload, excluding the header metadata and starting with the first byte of the application.
 It is important that the length be at byte location 32 and the application start at byte 34.